The D3-anti-D3-Brane Inflation Model Revisited: Introduction

 It is generally believed that our universe started with a cosmic inflationary epoch~\cite{Guth:1980zm,Linde:1981mu}.
 In the brane world scenario in string theory, where we live in a stack of $3$-branes (spanning the 3 large dimensions) inside the 9 dimensional space (where the remaining 6 dimensions are dynamically compactified), brane inflation is quite natural~\cite{Dvali:1998pa}.
 The simplest and most natural scenario is the $D3$-brane and the anti-$D3$(${\bar{D3}}$)-brane inflation in Type IIB string theory~\cite{Dvali:2001fw,Burgess:2001fx}.
 However, its toy model version does not work, as the attractive force between the $D3$-brane and the ${\bar{D3}}$-brane is too strong in the limited compactified space~\cite{Burgess:2001fx}.
 On the other hand, putting the $D3$-${\bar{D3}}$-brane pair in a more realistic setting works beautifully : dynamical compactification of the 6 extra spatial dimensions requires warped geometry~\cite{Giddings:2001yu}, and thus the presence of warped throats.
 The $D3$-branes and the ${\bar D3}$-branes naturally settle in warped throats and it is the warping that weakens the attractive force, so the $D3$-${\bar{D3}}$-brane inflation works nicely.
 This is the KKLMMT model~\cite{Kachru:2003sx}.

 The predictions of its inflaton potential $V(\phi)$ (where the inflaton $\phi$ measures the separation of the 2 branes) made years ago agree very well with the Cosmic Microwave Background (CMB) data obtained by the PLANCK collaboration~\cite{Planck:2016}.
 So it is worthwhile to examine the model more closely.
 Since the full $D3$-${\bar{D3}}$-brane potential $U(T, \phi)$ of $\phi$ and a complex $T$ mode is determined, one can check its properties in some details and compare them with (present and future) cosmological observations.
 This is especially interesting since, besides the production of cosmic superstrings, the possibility of a first order phase transition and the production of primordial black holes in the model after the inflationary epoch remains to be explored.
 That is, the model can produce (or not produce) phenomenons detectable in cosmological observations and so can be critically tested.
+In fact, we consider its comparison with the existing CMB data as only a first test of the model, with other properties to be tested in the near future.
 In this paper, the full potential $U(T, \phi)$ is presented, followed by a brief discussion of its novel features.
 The actual phenomenological investigation is deferred to the future.

 The inflation potential $U(T, \phi)$ of the $D3$-${\bar{D3}}$-brane model combines the results of Ref.\cite{Jones:2002sia,Sarangi:2003sg} (presented in Eq.(\ref{eq:SU}, \ref{Vpot0}), with its simplified version in Eq.(\ref{Vpot1}, \ref{ImV}, \ref{eq:realV})).
 The model is a function of 3 parameters, namely: \\ (1) the warped $D3$-brane tension $\tau_3$, which is determined by the Hubble parameter $H$ and the density perturbation first observed by COBE~\cite{COBE:1992syq}, and \\ (2) the string coupling $g_s \lesssim 1$.
 These 2 parameters are related by the scale $M_A$ of the warped throat. \\ (3) the curvature coupling $\zeta_{\phi} H^2\phi^2$ term is an issue encountered in all inflationary models.
 Here, PLANCK data~\cite{Planck:2016} implies that the parameter $|\zeta_{\phi}| < 0.01$.
 We shall simply set $\zeta_{\phi}=0$. \\ (The model also depends very weakly on the property of the warped throat in which the $D3$-${\bar{D3}}$-brane pair sits in.)